SSCHAcode/sschacode.github.io/Tutorials/tutorial_01_first_simulations.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3cE6Sw_7hSk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+The material needed for this tutorial can be downloaded [here](https://ehubox.ehu.eus/s/Y48Wc8iX9Z76jqN).

 <section id="the-free-energy-of-gold-a-simulation-in-the-nvt-ensemble">
 <h2>The free energy of gold: a simulation in the NVT ensemble<a class="headerlink" href="#the-free-energy-of-gold-a-simulation-in-the-nvt-ensemble" title="Permalink to this headline"></a></h2>
 <p>This simple tutorial explains how to setup a SSCHA calculation starting just from the structure, in this case a cif file we downloaded from the [Materials Project](<a class="reference external" href="https://materialsproject.org/materials/mp-81/">https://materialsproject.org/materials/mp-81/</a>) database that we can find in the <em>01_First_SSCHA_simulations</em> directory.</p>